Docsconsole/Core-Java-Master/access-modifiers/README.md

-# DocsConsole – Core Java examples
+# DocsConsole - Access Modifiers

 Project Link -

-## The article demonstrates about the access-modifiers in Java with examples.
+## The project demonstrates the access-modifiers in Java.

 ```
 Output